Sandringham House: Elizabeth II

 In January 1957, the Queen received the resignation of Prime Minister Sir Anthony Eden at the house.
 Eden's wife, Clarissa, recorded the event in her diary, "8 January – Anthony has to go through a Cabinet and listening to Harold prosing for half an hour.
 Then by train to Sandringham.
 Many photographers.
 We arrive into the hall where everyone is looking at the television."
 At the end of that year, the Queen made her first televised Christmas broadcast from Sandringham.
 In the 1960s, plans were initiated to demolish the house and replace it with a modern residence by David Roberts, an architect who worked mainly at the University of Cambridge.
 The plans were not taken forward, but modernisation of the interior of the house and the removal of a range of ancillary buildings were carried out by Hugh Casson, who also decorated the Royal Yacht, Britannia.
 In 1977, for her silver jubilee, the Queen opened the house to the public.

 Sandringham continued to operate as a sporting estate.
 Pheasants and partridge are no longer reared for this purpose, and Sandringham is now one of the few wild shoots in England.
-Along with her equestrian interest in the Sandringham Stud, where she bred several winning horses, the Queen developed a successful gun dog breeding programme at Sandringham.
-Following the tradition of a kennels at Sandringham established by her great grandfather, when Queen Alexandra kept more than 100 dogs on the estate, the Queen preferred black labrador retrievers, over the yellow type favoured by her father, and the terriers bred by her earlier predecessors.
+Alongside her equestrian interest in the Sandringham Stud, where she bred several winning horses, the Queen developed a successful gun dog breeding programme at Sandringham.
+Following the tradition of a kennels at Sandringham established by her great-grandfather, when Queen Alexandra kept more than 100 dogs on the estate, the Queen preferred cocker spaniels and black labrador retrievers, over the yellow type favoured by her father, and the terriers bred by her earlier predecessors.

 From his retirement from official duties in August 2017 until his death in April 2021, the Duke of Edinburgh spent much of his time at Wood Farm, a large farmhouse on the Sandringham Estate used by the Duke and the Queen when not hosting guests at the main house.
 In February 2022 the Queen celebrated the 70th anniversary of her accession at Sandringham.
-The Queen made her last visit to Sandringham in early July 2022, for five days after completing her Platinum Jubilee celebrations.
+The Queen made her last visit to Sandringham in early July 2022 for five days, after completing her Platinum Jubilee celebrations.

 Charles III

 On the death of his mother in September 2022, the Sandringham estate passed to King Charles III.
-Following in the tradition of Queen Elizabeth II, the King and Queen host members of the royal family at Sandringham over Christmas, including attending church services together on Christmas Day.
+Following in the tradition of Queen Elizabeth II, the King and Queen host members of the royal family at Sandringham over Christmas, including attending church services at St Mary Magdalen together on Christmas Day.